illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 * Correctness (75%)
   * Part 1 (25%): tests 1-6 complete successfully - due 02/27 11:59pm
-  * Part 2 (50%): tests 1-11 complete successfully - due 03/06 11:59pm
+  * Part 2 (50%): tests 1-12 complete successfully - due 03/06 11:59pm
 * Performance (25%): Points only awarded if all part 2 testers complete successfully - due with part2

-There are 13 testcases in total.
+There are 12 testcases in total.
 For part 1, you will be graded using tests 1 through 6.
-For part 2, you will be graded using tests 1 to 13 (tests 1 through 6 get graded twice).
+For part 2, you will be graded using tests 1 to 12 (tests 1 through 6 get graded twice).
+Tester 13 is not graded.

 There are also performance points, which you are only eligible for if you pass all the testcases.
 Your malloc will be compared against the `glibc` version of